lrleon/samsung/codeBook.md

-# CodeBook for data processed by functions in run_analysis.R
+# CodeBook for data processed by functions contained in run_analysis.R

 From